 [M] Compiler Bug Check Constructor Payment

-EEA EthTrust Security Levels Specification Version 1,
+from the EEA EthTrust Security Levels Specification Version 2,

 [Q] Pass Security Level [M]